mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 Despite that however, a long running, customer support ticket from hell made for another long, stressful day at work.

 Once work was over, I headed to the garage to play _"bike mechanic"_ and see if I could ready my TT bike for a hill or two [tomorrow](javascript:flick('sat');).

-A lot of futzing with moving gears around on my bikes was to no avail.
+Lots of futzing moving gears around on my bikes was to no avail.
 I'll need to rethink how I'll get a 30 tooth cassette to work with a derailleur designed to only to reach a 28 tooth gear.
 <!---->
 I started the run after dinner and right as the sun dipped below the mountains.
 My left shoulder was sore, my ankles were a bit tight but when the bike path reached _Quadra Street_, I turned the flat route into a rolling route.
 It could have just been a feeling to make it home before the end of twilight, but the longer I was running, the **stronger** I felt.